bytex-solutions/snamp/docs/gateways/snmp-gateway.md

-none | Use no authentication (anonymous) simple | Use weak authentication (clear-text password) DIGEST-MD5 | Password will be passed as MD5 checksum GSSAPI | The adapter will use Generic Security Services Application Program Interface (GSS-API) defined in [RFC 2853](http://www.ietf.org/rfc/rfc2853.txt).
+none | Use no authentication (anonymous) simple | Use weak authentication (clear-text password) DIGEST-MD5 | Password will be passed as MD5 checksum GSSAPI | Gateway will use Generic Security Services Application Program Interface (GSS-API) defined in [RFC 2853](http://www.ietf.org/rfc/rfc2853.txt).
 It is useful for Kerberos-based authentication

 ## Configuring attributes
-The following configuration parameters of the attributes have influence on SNMP Resource Adapter behavior:
+The following configuration parameters of the attributes have influence on SNMP Gateway behavior:

 Parameter | Type | Required | Meaning | Example
 ---- | ---- | ---- | ---- | ----